Do Lie Detectors Work?

 Should you ever take a polygraph?

-Calling it a “lie-detector” suggests that a polygraph machine can detect lies.
-Commonly used in criminal investigations, this device actually measures nervous excitement.
-It operates on the premise that if a person is telling the truth they will remain calm.
+The term “lie-detector” suggests that a polygraph machine can detect lies.
+However, this device, which is commonly used in criminal investigations, actually measures nervous excitement.
+It operates on the premise that if a person is telling the truth, they will remain calm.

 Trial by ordeal

 The lie detector can be considered a modern variant of the old technique of trial by ordeal.
 A suspected witch was thrown into a raging river on the premise that if she floated, she was harnessing demonic powers.

 Such techniques never had much credibility.
 A subject who passed the test had a reasonably high probability of drowning that was at least preferable to getting burned at the stake as a witch.